whosonfirst/py-mapzen-whosonfirst-spatial/README.md

 ## Interface

+First of all, we're using the term "interface" loosely here.
+I don't _think_ Python has interfaces so what we're really talking about are the methods defined in `mapzen.whosonfirst.spatial.base` class.
+This class is then subclassed by "client" (discussed below) who override them, since they all raise an exception by default.
+Ideally each client would implement every method but in reality they won't for a variety of reasons.

 ### point_in_polygon(self, lat, lon, **kwargs)

+Perform a point in polygon query, with 0 or more optional filters.

 ### intersects(self, feature, **kwargs)

+Return all the things that intersect with `feature`, with 0 or more optional filters.

 ### intersects_paginated(self, feature, **kwargs)

+Return all the things that intersect with `feature`, with 0 or more optional filters.
+Take care of paginating the results.
+Pagination details are left to the discretion of individual clients.

 ### row_to_feature(self, feature, **kargs)

+Convert a client's internal representation in to a proper GeoJSON `Feature` thingy.
+Ideally it would be the actual Who's On First record but that's still a bit squishy as of this wriging.

 ### index_feature(self, feature, **kwargs)

+Index `feature` in the client's data store.
+Practically speaking this is still pretty specific to the PostGIS client right now but that may change.

 ## Clients

 ### mapzen.whosonfirst.spatial.postgres.postgis

+This implements all of "base" interface assuming a PostGIS database.
+All of this code is interwoven with code in the [go-whosonfirst-pgis](https://github.com/whosonfirst/go-whosonfirst-pgis) package which we use for indexing (because it's faster than doing in Python).
+As of this writing that package is where the database schema is defined.

 ### mapzen.whosonfirst.spatial.whosonfirst.api

+Currently this implements the `point_in_polygon` and `row_to_feature` interfaces using the [Who's On First API](https://mapzen.com/documentation/wof/methods/#whosonfirstplaces).

 ### mapzen.whosonfirst.spatial.whosonfirst.pip

+Currently this implements the `point_in_polygon` and `row_to_feature` interfaces using the [Who's On First PIP server](https://github.com/whosonfirst/go-whosonfirst-pip).

 ## Usage